khandarshailesh/jewelry-costing/README.md

 Manage different types of materials used in jewelry production with rates and specifications.

 ### 2. Products
-Create and manage jewelry products with detailed specifications and 3D models.
+Create and manage jewelry products with detailed specifications.

 ### 3. Costing Calculator
 Calculate comprehensive costs for: